davidranich/claude-agents-manager/README.md

 ## About

 Claude Agents Manager is an Electron-based desktop application that provides a comprehensive workspace for creating, editing, and managing your Claude AI agent instruction files.
-With a dual-pane editor featuring both markdown and rich text editing modes, live preview, and direct Claude Code terminal integration, it streamlines your agent development workflow.
+With a dual-pane editor featuring both markdown and rich text editing modes, live preview, and direct Claude Code terminal launcher, it streamlines your agent development workflow.

 ## Features